BIPN145/BIPN145.github.io/_sources/LabManual/EEG.md

 9. Select the third record and again view the result in the Spectrum view.
 You should now see two prominent peaks (PSD plot) and bands (Spectrogram) in the result.
 10. Select the fourth record and again view the result in the Spectrum view.

-:::{admonition} Questions for reflection
+:::{admonition} Quiz Questions
-:class: tip
+:class: attention
 - What is the frequency in Hertz (Hz) of the first sine wave?
 - What is the frequency in Hertz (Hz) of the second sine wave?
 - Are the two peaks/bands you see in record 3 the same as for the first two records?
 How is this possible?
-- Is there any regular signal within record 4?
 :::

 11. In Chart View compare the signal amplitudes of the fourth and fifth records.
 Note that the fifth record has lower amplitude compared with the fourth record (you may need to Autoscale to see a peak at all).
 12. Select the fourth record again.
 In the Spectrum view examine the PSD plot.
 Move the **Waveform Cursor** to the prominent peak.
 13. Select the fifth record and examine the PSD plot.
 Move the **Waveform Cursor** to the peak.

-:::{admonition} Questions for reflection
+:::{admonition} Quiz Questions
-:class: tip
+:class: attention
 - What is the frequency (Hz) of the signal in record 4?
 - What is the power (mV²) of the signal in record 4?
 - What is the frequency (Hz) of the signal in record 5?